Shopify vs WordPress — Which Platform is Better?

 (Discounted rates are available for high-volume senders — those sending over 300,000 emails per month.)

-This makes the pricing extremely reasonable by comparison to a lot of standalone email marketing tools; however, you will need to bear in mind that dedicated email marketing software will usually provide you with considerably more functionality.
+This makes the pricing extremely reasonable by comparison to a lot of standalone email marketing tools that I’ve tested; however, you will need to bear in mind that dedicated email marketing software will usually provide you with considerably more functionality.

 Examples of Shopify email templates